Does Bleach Kill Bindweed?

 Hours 1-24: Sprayed leaves and stems show browning, wilting, and tissue breakdown.
 The visible damage looks dramatic and promising.

 Days 2-7: Treated foliage dies back.
 You might think you’ve solved the problem.
+If you’re wondering how long bleach takes to kill weeds, the surface damage appears within days – but that’s not the same as killing the plant.

 Week 2-4: Fresh vines emerge from the soil.
 The underground root network, completely unaffected by your surface treatment, sends up new growth.
 Often the regrowth appears metres away from where you treated.